IAWTWorkshopITSC/2024/README.md

 ## Format and schedule

 The workshop will be opened by a keynote speech (30 min) held by Lahbib Zentari, followed by talks of 15-25 min given by the invited experts.
 If there are accepted papers that fit within the scope of the workshop, their presentations will also be integrated.
-The workshop will conclude with a panel discussion of 30-45 minutes, which will also encourage a more intensive exchange between the speakers and the audience than it is possible during the short Q&A session after each presentation.
+The workshop will conclude with a panel discussion of 30-45 min, which will also encourage a more intensive exchange between the speakers and the audience than it is possible during the short Q&A session after each presentation.

 A detailed schedule of the workshop will be published shortly.